alex4747-pub/proper_singleton/README.md

 |Run-time concrete singleton selection | N    | (*)  | N    | N    | Y   |
 |Unit-test friendliness                | N    | N    | N    | N    | Y   |

-(*) - it is possible but it will require creation of custom singleton registry
+(*) - it is possible but it will require creation of a custom singleton registry

 The proper singleton has no problems and supports all the desired features by starting from the classic singleton and utilizing properties of